section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 ![Components folder](/engineering-education/working-with-styled-components/component.png)

 In your newly created components folder, create two files and name one *Landing.js* and the other *Header.js*.
-Within these two files is where we will create our components and style them as we will see shortly.
+Within these two files, we will create our components and style them, as we will see shortly.

-Before we start working with the CSS-in-JS(styled-components), open the *Landing.js* file and and the following code to create our first component:
+Before we start working with the CSS-in-JS(styled-components), open the *Landing.js* file and the following code to create our first component:

 We create the Landing component with the code below: